dkhalanskyjb/journal/Datetime/FormattingWiki/design_meetings/02_string_format.md

   - Years below 1 can't be parsed.
     Example: <https://github.com/StarRocks/starrocks/blob/362528867139fde9f0cfa5300e3872cdb92ee156/fe/fe-core/src/main/java/com/starrocks/common/util/DateUtils.java>
   - Years before 1 BC are just formatted as positive numbers.
-  - TODO: check on some Apple hardware what happens when trying to format/parse a date when the system calendar is Buddhist.
-Maybe this is broken as well.
+  - In Java, the choice of scales for years is documented and sensible, defaulting to the ISO chronology.
+In the Foundation library, if the locale of the formatter is explicitly set to something, the Gregorian calendar is chosen, but otherwise, the current system calendar will be used.
-    In Java, the behavior is documented and sensible, defaulting to the ISO chronology.
+    This is not documented AFAIK.

 A more tricky example is the infamous `YYYY`, which almost always gives correct results, but at the start or the end of the year, contains an off-by-one error.